OfficeDev/teams-toolkit/templates/js/dashboard-tab/README.md

 Typically, a widget requires a service to retrieve the necessary data for displaying its content.
 This service can either fetch static data from a predefined source or retrieve dynamic data from a backend service or API.

-For instance, we will implement a service that returns static data and place under the `src/services` directory.
+For instance, we will implement a service that returns static data and place it under the `src/services` directory.

 Here is a sample service for retrieving static data: